ryanwolhuter/the-happy-path/test/proposal.md

 We want to say this:

-1. "A document model is defined by the type of it's State and the set of Actions which change its state."
+1. "A document model is defined by the type of its `State` and the set of `Actions` which change its state."
-2. "State is defined as an object inside a scope, Actions are defined as objects with a known `type` like "MY_ACTION" and any input payload.
+2. "`State` is defined as an object inside a scope, Actions are defined as objects with a known `type` like `"MY_ACTION"` and any input payload.
-3. "I can use graphql to define the type of a document model's State."
+3. "I can use graphql to define the type of a document model's `State`."
-4. "I can use graphql to define the set of a document model's Actions."
+4. "I can use graphql to define the set of a document model's `Actions`."

 We can take 1 and 2 as true by definition.